sneedsfeedandseed/sneedsfeedandseed.github.io/README.md

-Political Coordinates is a modification of SapplyValues, which uses the Sapply political compass combined with 8values' UI.
+4Squares is a modification of SapplyValues, which uses the Sapply political compass combined with 8values' UI.